The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 - An insulated water bottle to keep your water cold!

 - Snacks!
-Our favorite is creating trail mix or bringing protein bars.
+Our favorite is creating a trail mix or bringing protein bars.

 - Dress for the weather.
 If hiking in the winter, be sure to pack snow pants, weatherproof coats, hats, gloves, etc. If hiking during warmer months, I would still recommend hiking in pants but with a short-sleeved shirt or tank.

-- Many hikers use trekking poles to help them with stability and balance.
+- Many hikers use trekking poles to improve stability and balance.

 - Mosquito Repellent!!
 They are bad in these parts, so come prepared.